responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 ![Local interpretations for test samples](/images/FLINT/Local_interpretations.jpg)

 Analysis of the AM+PI outputs reveals that attribute functions generally activate for patterns corresponding to the same concept inferred during global analysis.
 This consistency is evident for attribute functions present in the previous figures.
-Additionaly, by looking at the figure showing the relevance of class-attribute pairs for the QuickDRAW dataset we observe that the 3 most important features for each class in the local interpretations are also those having the highest relevence for these classes.
+Additionaly, by looking at the figure showing the relevance of class-attribute pairs in section 4.1 for the QuickDRAW dataset we observe that the 3 most important features for each class in the local interpretations are also those having the highest relevence for these classes.
 For example for the "Banana" class, $\phi_{16}$, which activates the curve shape, is by far the most important feature for identifying this class by looking at both the local interpretations and the class-attribute relevences.
-While for the "Cat" class, it seems that the most important features are in order $\phi_{23}$, $\phi_1$ and $\phi_{19}$ when looking at both local interpretations and class-attribute relevences.
+While for the "Cat" class, it seems that the most important features are in order $\phi_{23}$, $\phi_1$ and $\phi_{19}$ when looking at both the local interpretations and the class-attribute relevences.

 ## 5 Subjective evaluation {#section-5}